tyconsulting/blog.tyang.github.io/_posts/2023/2023-02-02-generating-readme-for-bicep.md

 ## Introduction

 [PSDocs](https://github.com/microsoft/PSDocs) is a tool developed by Microsoft's [Bernie White](https://github.com/BernieWhite), who is also the creator of my favourite tool [PSRules](https://github.com/microsoft/PSRule).
 PSDocs is a PowerShell module that you can use to generate `README.md` files for your Azure Resource Manager (ARM) templates.
 I have used it in several projects, to make sure all my bicep templates and modules are documented.
-I have created a script that use `PSDocs` to generate README files for any bicep files, all you need is a `metadata.json` file in the same folder as your bicep file.
+I have created a script that uses `PSDocs` to generate README files for any bicep files, all you need is a `metadata.json` file in the same folder as your bicep file.
 The script will generate a `README.md` file for the bicep file you have specified.

 You can find the script `generateBicepReadme.ps1`[here](https://github.com/tyconsulting/BlogPosts/blob/master/Scripts/psDocs/generateBicepReadme.ps1)